 She was found guilty on charges of lying on financial disclosure forms, lying on her tax returns, mail fraud, and wire fraud last Thursday after several days of deliberation and a trial that lasted eight days.

 After two days of deliberation, juror 13 was dismissed after another juror raised concerns about him saying the Holy Spirit told him she was not guilty on all charges.
-Even after the verdict, jurors keep contacting the court.
+Her reaction?

 "I'm real concerned," she said.
 "Why would he be dismissed for believing in a higher being, God, but he was going to look at the evidence and what the judge told him to review, so why was he taken off?"